aaron-grau/curic/html-css/homeworks/introduction/introduction_html_exercise.md

 =======
 After coding your recipe page, compare your html to [this example](intro_example_recipe.html) and view the live version [here](http://appacademy.github.io/curriculum/intro_example_recipe.html).

-Push your page to Github pages.
-Create a gh-pages branch on your homeworks repo.
+Create a gh-pages branch on your homeworks repo and push your page to Github Pages.
 Refer to the [reading][gh-pages] to see how to set it all up.
 Make sure you push the newest version of your page every night throughout the HTML/CSS curriculum.

 [gh-pages]: https://github.com/appacademy/curriculum/blob/master/javascript/readings/github_pages.md
 >>>>>>> add gh-pages requirement